sunilkumar-js/Lunar-Landing/README.md

 ## Comparision with Other Algorithms
-We further compare Deep Q-Learning with other variants like vanilla Double Deep Q-Learning and updated version of Double Q-learning.
+We further compare Deep Q-Learning with other variants like vanilla Double Deep Q-Learning and updated version of Double Q-Learning.
 We can see how rewards collected by spacecraft has increased with episodes trained.

 ### Progression
 <img src="/images/progression.png" width="1000" height="200"/>